alintulu/hbb-notes/_episodes/02-control-region.md

 By **signal region**, we mean the region in the phase space defined by our **signal selection**, i.e. the trigger and all offline selections that we use in the analysis.

 In addition to signal region, often we need one or several **control regions**.
 These are usually obtained by changing some of the cuts w.r.t. our signal selection, to define regions that are in some aspects **similar to signal region**, but they are **signal-depleted**, i.e. the signal-to-background ratio is very tiny or even zero.
-Typically we want to define control regions that are **enriched in a particular background process**, and **have sufficient statistics**, i.e. there is enough events that enter the control region to give us sufficient statistical precision.
+Typically we want to define control regions that are **enriched in a particular background process**, and have **sufficient statistics**, i.e. there is enough events that enter the control region to give us sufficient statistical precision.

 Sometimes control regions are also referred to as **sidebands**, especially in cases where the signal shows up as a resonance peak, so the signal region is defined by selecting some mass window, and the control regions are defined as sidebands on the left and right side of the mass window.

 ![](assets/img/abcd_diagram.png)

-## Signal and control regions in teh ABCD method
+## Signal and control regions in the ABCD method

 In the ABCD method, region **D** is our signal region, whereas regions **A**, **B** and **C** are all control regions.